i-doit/knowledge-base/SUPPORT.md

 `v1` is the stable branch of i-doit while `v2` will be in public beta soon.

-## What is the difference between i-doit pro and open?
+## What is the difference between i-doit and open?

 i-doit comes in two editions:

 -   [i-doit open][open] is the community edition which is free and open source software.
--   [i-doit pro][website] is the commercial edition with enterprise features.
+-   [i-doit][website] is the commercial edition with enterprise features.
 See the differences in the [feature comparison][comparison].

 ## I found a bug in i-doit.
 Who will resolve it?